Closer Than the Storm

 Why wouldn’t I take it?

-But the choice became painfully clear:
+But the crossroad became painfully clear:

 Be safe without Him…